Probate Lawyer Melbourne, FL

 What we do

 Our Probate lawyers handle probate proceedings in all Florida counties.
 If the deceased person was a resident of another state, our probate attorneys can open an ancillary administration in Florida.
-If you live in another state or county, Arcadier & Associates, P.A. will provide phone consultations to minimize the cost and burden of traveling to our office.
+If you live in another state or county, Arcadier, Biggie & Wood, PLLC will provide phone consultations to minimize the cost and burden of traveling to our office.

 Our attorneys also draft wills, trusts, and other documents to ensure that your estate passes to your beneficiaries in the most efficient manner.
 Contact our estate planning attorneys to make sure that your estate is in order.

-Arcadier & Associates, P.A. offers personalized, quality legal services, with experienced lawyers, at reasonable rates.
+Arcadier, Biggie & Wood, PLLC offers personalized, quality legal services, with experienced lawyers, at reasonable rates.
 Our attorneys look forward to helping you with your estate planning and probate needs.
 Contact us at (321) 953-5998.
 Free Phone Legal Consultation is available with our experienced probate attorney, Eve Travis.